 If you have ever asked, does SAS let pets stay in the cabin?
 The answer is yes.
 You can bring your pet with you in the cabin.
 But you need to follow some rules.

-SAS Pet in Cabin Policy
+SAS Pet in Cabin Policy: Complete Guide

 Cabin Travel Guidelines